Skip to Main Content

 Zotero Browser Connector

 The Zotero browser connector is the main way in which all resources are saved into your Zotero library.
-As you access different types of resources - books from the NOBLE catalog, journal articles, web content, etc. - Zotero will automatically sense the content within your web browser and present the appropriate resource-type saving options so you can quickly import the citation into your Zotero library.
+As you access different types of resources - books from the Library Catalog, journal articles, web content, etc. - Zotero will automatically sense the content within your web browser and present the appropriate resource-type saving options so you can quickly import the citation into your Zotero library.
 All citations will save into the general “My Library” folder or the folder you currently have selected in Zotero.
 You can drag and drop citations to specific folders once they have been saved.

 Word Processor Plug-in